waldronmatt/groundwork/packages/lit-override/README.md

 The `injectStyles` utility will use the `adoptedStylesheets` API to append styles.

 The `injectTemplate` utility will create and append a `<template>` tag injected with the markup to the element root.

-It is up to the component (`lit-override` or your own component) to support `template` detection and rendering it using Lit's `template` directive.
+If you are using templates to inject custom markup and styles in the light dom, it is up to the component (`lit-override` or your own component) to support `template` detection and rendering it using Lit's `template` directive.

 You may notice that we are reliant on Lit's API.
 This decision was made so that the developer ergonomics of applying styles and markup overrides would be consistent with Lit.
 You can see this when you pass in your styles and markup into the utility functions, as you will need to wrap overrides in `css` and `html` literal tags.
 This does have a drawback of making the utility functions tied to Lit's API.

-The `lit-override` component will grab the `template` element if it exists; whether that is set in the light DOM by declaring the `<template></template>` element or programmatically via the `injectTemplate` utility.
+### Styling Difficulties

+Originally I planned on using the `::part` css pseudo-element and exposing an api for consumers to customize, but this quickly grew out of hand due to the sheer volume of different requests to customize nearly every aspect of a component.
+Additionally `::part` has limitations with not being able to style inner elements, no support for pseuod-class combinations like `:hover`, and also doesn't support parent/sibling selectors.

+CSS variables work well and they can pierce the shadow dom.
+The downsides involve needing to carefully plan out every css property and migrate all of them to use variables, but this seemed unsustainable.
+Additionally, css variables are best suited for propagating design decisions down from a global root rather than encoding them as overrides.

+Then I discovered `adoptedStyleSheets` which allows for applying stylesheets to the shadow DOM.
+This was the solution I was looking for.
+I could override styles without any of the disadvantages of `::part`.
+Browsers optimze this by parsing the stylesheet once and store as a single instance that can be used across multiple elements.
+This is significantly more performant than injecting style tags.

+While significantly better than other options, `adoptedStyleSheets` came with a few minor disadvantages.
+First, not all browsers supported it, so polyfilling it required a less-performant style tag injection method.
+In recent years, this is less of an issue now that all major browsers support it.
+This utility no longer supports polyfilling this behavior for older browsers.

+Secondly, if you want to preserve the original styles, you might need to use `!important` to override css properties shared between the two stylesheets.
+This can be mitigated if you remove the original stylesheet entirely.

 ### The whenDefined Promise and connectedCallback/slotchange Events

 In order for overriding to work, the parent component needs a reliable way to know when `connectedCallback` has fired for child components.
 This has been a pressing topic in the web component community as seen in [this thread](https://github.com/WICG/webcomponents/issues/619).
 Luckily there is an easy workaround.

 In the child component's `connectedCallback`, emit an event so the parent component can listen and act on it.
 This helps prevent race conditions where the parent's `connectedCallback` fires before children `connectedCallback`.

+This beahvior follows Lit's recommendations to pass information up the tree to the parent component.
+Instead of passing information in response to user interaction, this would be when a child component's `connectedCallback` fires.

 To avoid too much noise from `connectedCallback` events being emitted, this feature is disabled by default which can be useful in situations where you have default styling and don't intend to override.
 You must pass in `emitConnectedCallback` prop as `true` to enable overriding.